ronniehicks/vscode-aws-cloudformation/README.md

-# vscode-aws-cfn README
+# vscode-aws-cf README

-This is the README for your extension "vscode-aws-cfn".
+This is the README for your extension "vscode-aws-cf".
 After writing up a brief description, we recommend including the following sections.

 ## Features